-Below is a video that illustrates this "Is it Logical" in actual sessions.
+The video below illustrates this "Is it Logical" concept in actual sessions.

 On rare occasions, clients consider their limiting beliefs to be logical.
 If so, this is likely a major issue and full sessions may be necessary to achieve proper perspective.
 Please be careful in this circumstance that you do not impose your beliefs on top of theirs.